Trey Mancini Player Props: Cubs vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have a 4.48 team ERA that ranks 21st among all MLB pitching staffs.
+- The Marlins' 4.84 team ERA ranks 24th among all league pitching staffs.

-- Cabrera gets the start for the Marlins, his sixth of the season.
-He is 1-2 with a 4.91 ERA and 24 strikeouts in 22 2/3 innings pitched.
+- Hoeing (0-1) gets the start for the Marlins, his third of the season.

-- The righty's last time out came on Monday against the Atlanta Braves, when he threw 4 1/3 innings, surrendering four earned runs while allowing four hits.
+- In his most recent time out on Sunday, the right-hander tossed five innings against the Chicago Cubs, giving up two earned runs while surrendering five hits.

-- The 25-year-old has amassed a 4.91 ERA and 9.8 strikeouts per nine innings across five games this season, while allowing a batting average of .229 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.